 In-person events are back and better than ever.
-Australian Mining chats with IMPC conference chair Ralph Holmes about what to expect from IMPC Asia Pacific 2022.
+IMPC conference chair Ralph Holmes talks about what to expect from IMPC Asia Pacific 2022.

 The conference is a great chance for people to attend an in-person event, with 300-plus attendees keen to re-connect and share their wisdom.

-“We would encourage people to attend the conference in-person if they are able to.
+“We would encourage people to attend the conference in-person.
 It’s a great opportunity for networking,” conference chair Ralph Holmes told Australian Mining.

 “There’s an ongoing challenge for the mineral industry, which is pretty important to society,” Holmes said.
 “It’s an appropriate topic as we face global warming and the prospect of net-zero.”

-To tackle such a complex topic, the IMPC (International Minerals Processing Council) committee asked for submissions from the global community that focused on industry challenges, future operations, and advances in mineral processing.
+To tackle such a complex topic, the IMPC (International Minerals Processing Council) committee asked for submissions from the global community, which focused on industry challenges, future operations, and advances in mineral processing.

-This will enable IMPC attendees to benefit from the knowledge of more than 350 fully refereed papers and extended abstracts, multiple keynote speakers and a technical program showcasing the latest innovations and thinking in mineral processing.
+This will enable IMPC attendees to benefit from the knowledge of over 350 fully refereed papers and extended abstracts, multiple keynote speakers and a technical program showcasing the latest innovations and thinking in mineral processing.

-Those who want a more formal opportunity to learn more about these issues can look forward to hearing from the first of esteemed industry experts in their keynote addresses: Ausenco chief technical officer Greg Lane; Queensland Resources Council chief executive Ian Macfarlane; BHP head of sustainability innovation Ingrid Oyarzún Olave; BHP Olympic Dam’s superintendent geometallurgy Kathy Ehrig; and WA School of Mines head Professor Michael Hitch.
+Those wanting a more formal, sit-down opportunity to learn more about these issues can look forward to hearing from five keynote speakers: Ausenco chief technical officer Greg Lane, Queensland Resources Council chief executive Hon Ian Macfarlane, BHP head of sustainability innovation Ingrid Oyarzún Olave, BHP Olympic Dam’s superintendent geometallurgy Kathy Ehrig, and WA School of Mines head Professor Michael Hitch.

 Each speaker brings a wealth of knowledge from different parts of the industry, such as the future of Queensland mining from Macfarlane, industry sustainability from Olave, and zero discharge and reducing the mining footprint from Hitch.